-The UONDRH has well-equipped Clinical Skills Laboratories in both Tamworth and Taree.
-These labs allow students and health professionals from various disciplines to practise the skills they will use on real patients, while in the safety of a simulated healthcare setting.
+Our well-equipped Clinical Skills Laboratories in Tamworth and Taree allow students and health professionals to practise their skills while in the safety of a simulated healthcare setting.

-The labs are equipped to teach skills such as lumbar puncture, ultrasound, advanced airway management, obstetric and gynaecological procedures, plastering, intravenous cannulation, chest tube insertion and management.
-Both Tamworth and Taree have experienced staff teaching in this area that have extensive training in simulation, and skills in special effects make-up.
+The labs are equipped to teach skills such as lumbar puncture, ultrasound, advanced airway management, obstetric and gynaecological procedures, plastering, intravenous cannulation, and chest tube insertion and management.
+Our teaching staff have extensive experience in simulation and skills training, and in using special effects make-up.

 State-of-the-art simulation technology

-Our Clinical Skills Laboratories are equipped with computerised manikins that help simulate real patient conditions: Laerdal's SimMan 3G, SimMan Essential, SimMum, SimJunior, SimBaby and SimNewB.
-You'll be taught to monitor physiological changes and make decisions about appropriate interventions for various medical conditions and life-threatening emergencies.
-Simulation technology has been shown to positively impact patient safety and improve health care quality and outcomes.
-It provides a safe environment where students can practice decision-making and teamwork in a real-world setting.
+Our labs are equipped with computerised manikins that help simulate real patient conditions: Laerdal's SimMan 3G, SimMan Essential, SimMum, SimJunior, SimBaby and SimNewB.
+You'll be taught to monitor physiological changes and make decisions about appropriate interventions for various medical conditions and emergencies.
+Simulation technology has been shown to positively impact patient safety and improve healthcare quality and outcomes.

 Camps and workshops

 Students can also participate in week-long camps, workshops and specialist weeks that make use of simulation technology.
-University of Newcastle Department of Rural Health staff members take the simulation equipment into the field and—often with the help from some actors—challenge the students' knowledge, skills and decision-making ability.
+Our staff take the simulation equipment into the field and—often with the help from some actors—challenge your knowledge, skills and decision-making abilities.